Laytonmar05/Reading-Notes/js-methods.md

 12. How do we use a built-in method on a JavaScript data type?

-- We use dot notation on the variable name to invoke the method. ex. let foo = "foo"; let caps = foo.toUpperCase(); console.log(caps) //FOO
+- We use dot notation on the variable name to invoke the method.

 13. What kind of built-in methods are we going to learn about in 301?